TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-uxui.md

 ## What about the "portfolio"?

 And so why am I keep putting the portfolio in ""?
-It's because this is not a portfolio.
-It's more like a showcase of skills and knowledge I had amassed in my short years as a professional.
-The expereinces which are closely linked to the field of UX design.
+Okay this is not strictly a portfolio.
+It's more like a showcase of skills, knowledge and understanding I had amassed in my short years as a professional.
+This is to provide you with a glimpse of my understanding linked to the field of UX design.

 ## If not a portfolio, then what?

 Skills!
-5 key competencies struck out for me, when it comes to UX design.
+Or rather, 5 key competencies that stand out for me, when it comes to UX design.
 And these 5 skills are, not in a particular order:
 - [Research and Analytics](https://aronuxui.github.io/skill-1)
 - [Teamwork](https://aronuxui.github.io/skill-2)
 - [Design](https://aronuxui.github.io/skill-3)